 THE POWER TO DESTROY

-A news story yesterday picqued my interest.
+A news story last fall piqued my interest, and I am only now getting around to writing about it.
 Everyone knows that the Tree of Heaven, sometimes more accurately called the “tree of hell,” is an aggressive and invasive species.
 Likewise, everyone knows that the spotted lanternfly is a noxious pest.

 Could Pennsylvania use its police power to force the homeowner who planted a row of trees of heaven in his front yard – if such an idiot exists – to tear them out without compensation?

 Eighty years ago, in Miller v.
 Schoene, the U.S. Supreme Court upheld the constitutionality of a Virginia law requiring landowners to destroy cedar trees to stop the spread of cedar rust.
 The rust didn’t hurt the cedar trees at all, but it was devastating to apple orchards.
 The Commonwealth would not pay the owners for the loss of their trees.

 The Supremes held that Virginia was within its rights to issue the order.
 The Commonwealth was “under the necessity of making a choice between the preservation of one class of property and that of the other wherever both existed in dangerous proximity… When forced to such a choice a state does not exceed its constitutional powers by deciding upon the destruction of one class of property in order to save another which, in the judgment of the legislature, is of greater value to the public.”

 The high court said there was a public interest in the preservation of the apple crop over the cedars.
 And where the public interest is involved, “preferment of that interest over the property interest of the individual, to the extent even of its destruction, is one of the distinguishing characteristics of every exercise of the police power which affects property.”

 A more current application of the police power of the government to order the emergency abatement of a threat, relying on the Miller ruling, happened 20 years ago, when five beetles went on a walkabout.